romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are the benefits and risks of using apps and actions from the GitHub Marketplace?
+Q: What are the benefits and risks of using apps and actions from the GitHub Marketplace?
 <details><summary>Show the answer</summary><p>

 - **Benefits include automation of workflows, enhanced security scanning, and integration with external tools**